Connect with others who understand.

 How Is Asthma Treated?

-There are two primary categories of asthma treatment: rescue medications and maintenance medications.
-Lifestyle habits can also help you control asthma symptoms and avoid severe episodes.
+The two primary categories of asthma treatment are rescue (quick-relief) medications and maintenance (preventive) medications.
+Lifestyle habits may also help you control asthma symptoms and avoid severe episodes.

-If you or your child has asthma, it’s important to develop an asthma action plan with your doctor or your child’s pediatrician.
-An asthma action plan outlines the treatment protocol when asthma is well-controlled and when you or your child are experiencing worsening symptoms.
+If you or your child has asthma, it’s important to develop an asthma action plan with a doctor.
+These plans help you know what medications to take when you’re experiencing certain symptoms.

 Maintenance Medications

 Maintenance medications, also called long-term control medications, are generally taken daily to keep asthma symptoms under control and prevent asthma attacks.
-They can be administered using an inhaler or nebulizer or with oral medications.
+You can take them with an inhaler, a nebulizer, or as pills or liquid medicine.

 There are several categories of asthma-control medications, including: